Please ensure Javascript is enabled for purposes of website accessibility

 2. North Trail Sections

-The North Trail in North Vail provides 12 miles of trails for hiking and biking from Davos Road to Spraddle Creek (or the reverse).
-Dotted by shades of aspen groves along the way, the entire North Trail system is a favorite for outdoor enthusiasts because of its accessibility and stunning scenery of Vail Mountain, the Gore Range, and Holy Cross.
+The North Trail provides 12 miles of trails for hiking and biking from Davos Road to Spraddle Creek (or the reverse).
+Dotted by shades of aspen groves along the way, the entire North Trail system is a favorite because of its accessibility and stunning scenery (think Vail Mountain, the Gore Range and Mount of the Holy Cross).
 For a full-day adventure, hike the entire length or choose a specific section.
-A nice starter hike is the 2.5-mile out-and-back to North Trail lookout point.
-For this one, you’ll want to start at Buffehr Creek Road trailhead and embark on a relatively short but challenging climb to the top of a flat clearing where hikers from all over the world enjoy panoramic views with Vail Village in the distance.
+A nice starter hike is the 2.5-mile out-and-back hike to North Trail lookout point.
+For this one, you’ll want to start at Buffehr Creek Road trailhead and embark on a relatively short but challenging climb to the top of a flat clearing where you’ll enjoy panoramic views with Vail Village in the distance.

 🚗 Depending on which section of the North Trail you want to hike, there is parking at trailheads at Cortina Lane, Buffehr Creek, Red Sandstone Road and Spraddle Creek.

-🧭 Distance: varies depending on section: North Trail Sections & Distances: Cortina Lane to Buffehr Creek (3.8 miles on way), Buffehr Creek to Red Sandstone (3.75 miles on way, Red Sandstone to Son of Middle Creek (3.9 miles one way)
+🧭 Distance: North Trail Sections & Distances: Cortina Lane to Buffehr Creek (3.8 miles one way), Buffehr Creek to Red Sandstone (3.75 miles one way), Red Sandstone to Son of Middle Creek (3.9 miles one way)

 3. Lost Lake Trail

-One of the easier trails in the Vail Valley, Lost Lake Trail keeps its elevation gain under 1,000, but over-delivers with its swaths of aspens and lodgepole pines.
-You’ll enjoy a winding trail through pine and aspen groves.
-The trail gradually climb to the trail’s high point then drops slightly to Lost Lake.
-Enjoy mountain views of Beaver Creek, Vail Mountain, and Mount of the Holy Cross along with Gore Range vistas at almost every turn.
+One of the easier trails in the Vail Valley, Lost Lake Trail keeps its elevation gain to under 1,000 feet and delivers big with its swaths of aspens and lodgepole pines.
+The trail gradually climbs to its highest point, then drops slightly to Lost Lake.
+You’ll see mountain views of Beaver Creek, Vail Mountain and Mount of the Holy Cross along with Gore Range vistas at almost every turn.

-If you’re up for the “whole shebang,” Gore Creek Trail is a full-day hike to a beautiful alpine lake.
-The trail winds through aspen groves, meadows, and pine stands in the beautiful Gore Creek drainage.
-There are some steep sections, but it’s all worth the effort and there are many pleasant picnic spots along the way.
-At mile 4, the trail forks, and you can choose to go straight over Red Buffalo Pass (ending in Summit County), or fork left to Gore Lake.
+If you’re up for the “whole shebang,” Gore Creek Trail is a full-day hike to a turquoise alpine lake.
+The trail winds through aspen groves, meadows and pine stands in the gorgeous Gore Creek drainage.
+There are some steep sections, but it’s all worth the effort — and there are many pleasant picnic spots along the way.
+At mile 4, the trail forks and you can choose to go straight over Red Buffalo Pass (ending in Summit County) or fork left to Gore Lake.
 Things level out when you get to the lake where you may be greeted by unconcerned mountain goats!
 The beauty of the Gore Creek/Lake Trail is that you can traipse along for as short or long as you like.
 To Gore Lake, it’s roughly 5.5 miles with breathtaking scenery the entire way.
 You’ll spend most of the hike listening to the sounds of Gore Creek as you walk beside it.

-📍 Directions: Take exit 180 from I-70 in Eagle Vail.
+📍Directions: Take exit 180 from I-70 in East Vail.
 Head east down Bighorn Road approximately 2.5 miles to the end of the road.
 The trailhead is on the left before you reach the campground.

 🚗 Parking is limited, so consider taking a bus.